yacy/yacy_search_server/readme.txt

 WHAT IS THIS?

-This is a Peer-to-Peer - based Web Search Engine.
+This is a Open Source Web Search Engine.
-There is no search central, the YaCy users create a web search network.
+It can use a Peer-to-Peer protocol to create a distributed search engine without a search central.
-You can also use this software to set up your own search portal.
+You can also use this software to set up your own search portal, for your intranet or the internet.

 WHERE IS THE DOCUMENTATION?